adbushiaidan/Recommender-System/Advanced Content-based/README.md

+# Advanced Content-based

-# Content based recommenders try to Recommend items “similar” to those a given user has liked in the past.
+## Content based recommenders try to Recommend items “similar” to those a given user has liked in the past.

 It builds a predictive model of the user preferences or the item features.